 Health Determinants Research Collaboration Coventry Webinars

-The HDRC team coordinates a monthly series of webinars on a range of research topics, including the building blocks of a healthy Coventry, the different types of research methods, how to involve the public in research, and real-life examples of research that has been applied and has had an impact.
+The HDRC team coordinates a monthly series of online talks, so-called webinars, on a range of research topics,.
+We talk about building blocks of a healthy Coventry, the different types of research methods, how to involve the public in research, and real-life examples of research that has been applied and has had an impact on people's life.

 Previous webinar recordings are available on our YouTube Channel.